CodeIntelligenceTesting/libpng/projects/vstudio/README.txt

-Instructions for building libpng using Microsoft Visual Studio
+Instructions for building libci using Microsoft Visual Studio
 ==============================================================

 Copyright (c) 2018,2022 Cosmin Truta
 Copyright (c) 2010,2013,2015 Glenn Randers-Pehrson

-This code is released under the libpng license.
+This code is released under the libci license.
-For conditions of distribution and use, see the disclaimer and license in png.h
+For conditions of distribution and use, see the disclaimer and license in ci.h

-This directory contains a solution for building libpng under Microsoft Visual Studio 2019.
+This directory contains a solution for building libci under Microsoft Visual Studio 2019.
 It may also work under earlier or later versions of Visual Studio.
 You should be familiar with Visual Studio before using this solution.